coverified/webcomponent/README.md

 ### Fast, secure and accessible

-- **Accessible**: We made sure that our script is as small as possible - it's only 7.5kb gzipped
+- **Fast**: We made sure that our script is as small as possible - it's only 7.5kb gzipped
 - **Secure**: No data is collected - we value your privacy
 - **Accessible**: We've optimized the tool for screenreaders and keyboard users